TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-changeownershipofmysubscription.md

 3. Select Transfer billing ownership for the subscription you want to transfer
 4. Enter the email address of a user who's a billing administrator of the account that will be the new owner for the subscription and then select Send **transfer request**
 5. The user gets an email with instructions to review your transfer request.
 To approve the transfer request, the user selects the link in the email and follows the instructions
 **Note**: If you transfer billing ownership of your subscription to a user's account in another Azure AD tenant, all [role-based access control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview) assignments to manage resources in the subscription are permanently removed.
 Only the new owner will have access to manage resources in the subscription.
-For more information, see [Transferring subscription to a user in another Azure AD tenant](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/known-issues)<br>
+For more information, see [Transferring subscription to a user in another Azure AD tenant](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/known-issues)
-If your current Account Admin has left and you need to take over ownership, please open a support request so we can validate the transfer.<br>
+If your current Account Admin has left and you need to take over ownership, please open a support request so we can validate the transfer.
 Learn more: [Transfer Ownership of Subscription](https://docs.microsoft.com/azure/billing/billing-subscription-transfer)

    * [Steps after accepting billing ownership](https://docs.microsoft.com/azure/billing/billing-subscription-transfer#next-steps-after-accepting-billing-ownership)